 Where in Iceland can you see the Arctic Fox?

 If you’re incredibly lucky, wherever you are on the island you might - if the timing is right - spot an Arctic fox in Iceland.
-However, if you want to maximize your chances, you should head to the Westfjords, in particular the Hornstrandir Reserve, where the vast majority of these curious little creatures live.
+However, if you want to maximize your chances, you should head to the Westfjords on a guided wildlife tour, in particular the Hornstrandir Reserve, where the vast majority of these curious little creatures live.
 The sheer number of birds, which make up a large portion of the Arctic fox’s diet, that flock to the high sea cliffs in this northwestern peninsula is the reason for their concentrated population.

 The camouflage of Arctic foxes can make it difficult to spot one, even when they’re nearby, so it’s best to go with an experienced guide who knows the best spots for catching a glimpse of a fox or two.
 On the Hornstrandir Reserve, foxes are much friendlier as humans are not a threat, meaning they’re more likely to stay in the open with people around.
 In fact, during summer, it's even possible to see cubs playing in the open and exploring their environment.